hiiamboris/red-pure-fun/README.md

   point is: get rid of loops to achieve better conciseness and readability of the code
 - be very simple, no sophisticated type inference (as a result, no laziness), just the bare minimum

+## quick start

+download, run pure-fun-test.red, the test is the best explanation ;)

+some more info is in the file headers too

 ## status

 early alpha, very very early